14 Pro Tips: Learn Diplomatic English for Business and Advance Your Career

 5. Business English listeners expect context and sources.

 When you are sharing info from another source, reference the source.
 You gain more credibility that way.
-And you give folks a starting point.
-When they know that you were reading an Economist article or watching a Netflix doc, they have context for your story.
+And you give your colleagues a starting point.
+When they know that you were reading an Economist article or watching a Netflix documentary, they have context for your story.
 You can say…

 • A recent article in the Economist says that…